rachellee0720/Advertising-List-Generator/README.md

-# Advertising List Generator: KMeans
+# Advertising List Generator: K-means

 ## :dart: Goal
 1. to find out &nbsp;***customers***&nbsp; who are &nbsp;***interested***&nbsp; in the &nbsp;***products***&nbsp; that are expected to be advertised.